 CROP

-The Creating Rural Opportunities Partnership (CROP) After School and Summer Program is a consortium of fourteen rural upstate school districts, including Andes, Charlotte Valley, Gilboa-Conesville, Hunter-Tannersville, Jefferson, Laurens, Margaretville, Milford, Morris, Roxbury, South Kortright, Stamford, Windham-Ashland-Jewett and Worcester.
+The Creating Rural Opportunities Partnership (CROP) After School and Summer Program is a consortium of fourteen rural upstate school districts, including Andes, Charlotte Valley, Edmeston, Gilboa-Conesville, Hunter-Tannersville, Jefferson, Laurens, Margaretville, Milford, Morris, Roxbury, South Kortright, Stamford, and Worcester.

-All fourteen schools are funded as the result of two successful grant applications for the federally funded 21st Century Community Learning Centers program.
+All fourteen schools are funded as the result of three successful grant applications for the federally funded 21st Century Community Learning Centers program.
 The grant awards are scheduled to run for five years, however continued funding is contingent on federal budget approval.

 CROP’s mission is to grow citizens who contribute positively to their communities.